BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Freeness of the BPS algebra of totally negative -Calabi--Yau categories

+Since the functor $\rat\colon\MHM(\CM_{\mathcal{A}})\rightarrow\Perv(\CM_{\mathcal{A}})$ is exact, the mixed Hodge module version implies the perverse sheaf version of the theorem.
 Those readers who prefer to think about perverse sheaves rather than mixed Hodge modules may read the proofs in the categories of perverse sheaves/constructible complexes.
-The key point is that a semisimple mixed Hodge module is sent under $\rat$ to a semisimple perverse sheaf \cite{deligne1987theoreme}.\footnote{However, we issue a warning here that simple mixed Hodge modules are sent to semisimple perverse sheaves that need not be simple.}
+The key point is that a semisimple mixed Hodge module is sent under $\rat$ to a semisimple perverse sheaf \cite{deligne1987theoreme}.\footnote{However, we issue a minor warning here that simple mixed Hodge modules are sent to semisimple perverse sheaves that need not be simple.}

 We prove Theorem~\ref{theorem:FreeAlg2CY} by reducing to the the case of preprojective algebras of totally negative quivers.